 1. Look at your energy bill

 The best place to start is by taking a look at your most recent energy bills.
 Most energy companies have a graph on the back of your bill which sets out your average daily energy consumption.
-An energy efficient Australian three bedroom home, with an average sized family and reasonable use of air conditioning, will usually have an average daily consumption of around 12kWh to 16kWh.
+An energy efficient Australian three bedroom home, with an average sized family and reasonable use of air conditioning, will usually have an average daily consumption of around 12 kilowatt-hours (kWh) to 16kWh.